 Look for the Fairtrade Mark on a product’s packaging to be sure it’s actually Fairtrade certified.

 Fairtrade (one word) is only used by organizations, brands and products that are part of the Fairtrade International system.
-We are a global network of nearly 2 million farmers and workers in the Global South, and work in almost 80 countries worldwide.
+We are a global network of more than 2 million farmers and workers in the Global South, and we work in almost 80 countries worldwide.
 You can tell the difference by looking for the blue and green Fairtrade Mark on a product’s packaging.
 When products have our logo on them, it means that they meet our rigorous social, economic and environmental standards, and they have been independently audited by FLOCERT.

 The Fairtrade Difference